Skip to Content

-Visiting Europe during the winter doesn’t sound so enticing at first thought.
+Backpacking Europe in winter doesn’t sound so enticing at first thought.
 The weather is cold, the winter days are shorter, and some attractions are even closed during the winter.
 On top of that, it’s highly recommendable to get travel insurance in case of weather-related flight/trains delays.
 However, there are still some major advantages while traveling around Europe in the winter.
 It’s not the end of the world if the weather is cold.
 Like the smart traveler mantra says: ‘There’s no such thing as a bad weather, only unsuitable clothing’.
 Here are some reasons to go consider backpacking Europe in winter!

 Snowflakes falling in front of the illuminated Eiffel Tower.
 The magnificent Colosseum surrounded by snowy streets.
 Icicles hanging from the eaves in an authentic German village.
 The crunching sounds of tires under the snowy roads in Scandinavia…